AnnaHarshyna/react-clock/README.md

 # react-clock
 An implementation of a clock component updating the time every second.
+You can check this app by visitind [DEMO LINK](http://annaharshyna.github.io/react-clock)

 Notes:
 - a class component was used